 Oxford continues to be recognized as a leader in sustainability.
-In 2020, we achieved 5-Star ranking by the Global Real Estate Sustainability Benchmark (GRESB).
-We ranked in the Top 7% out of about 1200 global companies and funds.
+In 2021, we achieved 5-Star ranking by the Global Real Estate Sustainability Benchmark (GRESB).
+We ranked in the top 8% among global peer funds.*

 Oxford uses an Operational Control approach to set its Organizational Boundary.

 Operational Control is defined as “the ability to introduce and implement operating policies, health and safety policies and/or environmental policies” (in line with guidance from the Global Real Estate Sustainability Benchmark (GRESB)).

 Oxford is deemed to have the ability to introduce and implement these policies for buildings that Oxford directly manages OR where Oxford has a 25% or greater ownership interest in the building.

 Oxford’s organizational boundary for Oxford’s annual Global Sustainability Report is defined as follows:

 Environmental performance indicators are calculated for all assets (whole building) within Oxford’s boundary, on an annual basis.